Vicente Rodríguez: Valencia

 Vicente joined Valencia in the summer of 2000.
 Initially, his favoured position of left winger was occupied by Argentine Kily González but, despite serious contention for a first-team place, he still managed to net five goals in 33 La Liga matches, adding 13 appearances in that season's UEFA Champions League although he was left on the bench for the final against FC Bayern Munich.

-The arrival of Rafael Benítez as coach in 2001–02 would mark Vicente's opportunity to prove himself, and he did not disappoint as his progress led to the club's first league title in over 30 years.
-While appearing in fewer games (31) he was already first-choice, and produced similar numbers the following campaign, netting his only goal in a 3–0 home win over Recreativo de Huelva.
+The arrival of Rafael Benítez as coach in 2001–02 would mark Vicente's opportunity to prove himself, and his progress coincided with the club's first league title in 31 years.
+While appearing in fewer games (31) he was already first-choice, and produced similar numbers the following campaign, his only goal coming in a 3–0 home win over Recreativo de Huelva.

-2003–04 was Vicente's finest season as his energetic efforts propelled the Che to their second league title under Benítez, adding two goals in seven matches in the team's victorious run in the UEFA Cup, including one in the final where he also assisted Mista in the second (the pair combined for 30 league goals, 12 from Vicente, a career-best, with Francisco Rufete pitching in from the right flank).
+2003–04 was Vicente's finest season as his efforts propelled the Che to their second league under Benítez, adding two goals in seven matches in the team's victorious run in the UEFA Cup, including one in the final where he also assisted Mista in the second (the pair combined for 30 league goals, 12 from Vicente, a career-best, with Francisco Rufete being deployed in the right flank).

-After a productive year, Vicente was linked with a host of important teams, but turned down any eventual move and agreed to a further four-year extension, stating: "I'm happy to remain at Valencia because I was born here and it's my home."
-In the 2004–05 season, however, under the management of Claudio Ranieri, his forays down the wing appeared stagnated as the coach opted to favour fellow Italian Emiliano Moretti to provide support for him rather than to let him have a free role along the left; furthermore, ankle injuries hindered his campaign.
+After a productive year, Vicente agreed to a further four-year extension, stating: "I'm happy to remain at Valencia because I was born here and it's my home."
+In the 2004–05 season, however, under the management of Claudio Ranieri, the coach opted to favour fellow Italian Emiliano Moretti to provide support for him rather than to let him have a free role along the left; furthermore, ankle injuries hindered his campaign.
 As he returned, the manager had already been sacked, Valencia ranked seventh and he only made 12 league appearances.
 In the following year more of the same, as the side finished 11 points behind eventual champions FC Barcelona and he was again bothered by an ankle condition.

-Vicente was again often injured in 2006–07, most notably in the first leg of a Champions League quarter-final clash with Chelsea which ended his campaign.
-The English won that tie 3–2 on aggregate while the player only took part in 16 league matches, with his team ending fourth.
+Vicente was again often injured in 2006–07, most notably in the first leg of a Champions League quarter-final tie with Chelsea which ended his campaign.
+The English won 3–2 on aggregate while the player only took part in 16 league matches, with his team ending fourth.